chidinma90/Smart-Bill-Tracker-Excel-Template/README.md

 ## Demo

-A demo file and screenshot are available in the https://github.com/chidinma90/Smart-Bill-Tracker-Excel-Template/blob/main/Bill%20Tracker%20Image.jpg and https://github.com/chidinma90/Smart-Bill-Tracker-Excel-Template/Bill Tracker Image.jpg folders respectively to show how the tracker works in real time.
+A demo file and screenshot are available in the https://github.com/chidinma90/Smart-Bill-Tracker-Excel-Template/Bill Tracker.xlsx and https://github.com/chidinma90/Smart-Bill-Tracker-Excel-Template/blob/main/Bill%20Tracker%20Image.jpg folders respectively to show how the tracker works in real time.

 ## License & Usage